 Erin Saldin, the author of the dark and gripping THE GIRLS OF NO RETURN, has a new novel, THE DEAD ENDERS, about a group of high school friends, mostly seniors, in an awesomely beautiful resort town, where wealthy weekenders treat them like losers.
 Told in four alternating points of view over the course of one summer, the teenagers face a malicious drug addict, arrogant wealthy vacationers, arson, and falling in love for the first time.
 But, it’s the secrets that they keep from each other that test the limits of their friendship.
 Simon Pulse will publish in May 2018.

 Author of OBJECT OF MY AFFECTION, Stephen McCauley‘s new novel, MY EX-LIFE, is about a formerly married couple who haven’t seen each other in decades—David, who has spent the last twenty years as a gay man who helps spoiled San Francisco teens get into colleges, and Julie, a now twice-divorced mom who has become a middle-aged pot-head and in order to get by has turned her falling-apart house into a B&B—and what happens when they find themselves living together again.
-Amy Einhorn at Flatiron Books will be publishing MY EX-LIFE.
+Amy Einhorn at Flatiron Books will publish MY EX-LIFE in May 2018.

 From Jess Row, the author of the provocative YOUR FACE IN MINE, comes WHITE FLIGHTS, a book of critical and autobiographical essays that together form a meditation on whiteness in American fiction and culture, from the end of the civil rights movement to the present.
 Graywolf Press is the publisher.

 From Chanelle Benz, an O. Henry Prize winner, comes a debut novel titled THE GONE DEAD.
 A big, atmospheric novel, THE GONE DEAD is set in Southern Mississippi and centered on a woman who returns to the town she left at a young age to sort out the mysteries in her life and the mysteries of her long-estranged father’s death.
 Ecco/HarperCollins will be the publisher.